Pupil Multiplication Tables Check: What School Leaders Should Know

 • at regional and local authority level, broken down by gender.

-19: Results of the multiplication tables check will not be published in performance tables
+19: Results of the multiplication tables check are not be published in performance tables

-The document clarified that results of the check will not be published in the publicly accessible school performance tables.
+The check will not be published in the publicly accessible school performance tables.
 There are no current plans to use the results from the multiplication check in judging if schools meet the ‘floor standard’.

 BUT…